Dec. 19, 2020 @ 10:00 am – Aug. 22, 2021 @ 5:00 pm

 About the exhibition

-The exhibition, Mexico, the Border and Beyond: Selections from the Juan Antonio Sandoval Jr. Collection, will open to the public on Saturday, December 19, 2020 and will continue to remain open to the public until Sunday, August 22, 2021.
-Please make sure to review our Health Protocols, before planning your visit to the Mexic-Arte Museum.
-Thank you.
+The exhibition, Mexico, the Border and Beyond: Selections from the Juan Antonio Sandoval Jr. Collection, is open to the public on Saturday, December 19, 2020 and remains open to the public until Sunday, August 22, 2021.

 Mexic-Arte Museum presents the exhibition Mexico, the Border and Beyond: Selections from the Juan Antonio Sandoval Jr. Collection.
 In early 2020, Mr. Sandoval (1946 – 2021), a former reference librarian and former subject specialist for art and Chicanx studies at The University of Texas at El Paso, donated his vast collection to Mexic-Arte Museum, which he had amassed over 30 years.
 The Sandoval Collection is comprised of over 1,500 artworks, many of them created by Mexican and Latinx artists.
 It includes prints, photographs, paintings, sculptures, and popular art from the El Paso region, as well as Mexico.
 The Collection also contains hundreds of publications, and ephemerae.
 Juan Sandoval’s dedicated patronage to the arts is a monumental achievement, and his legacy will allow generations today and in the future to engage with important works.
 Mexic-Arte Museum is grateful that the late Juan Sandoval chose to donate his work to the Museum.

 Mexico, the Border and Beyond: Selections from the Juan Antonio Sandoval Jr. Collection is the first major showing of this collection in Austin.
 The Sandoval Exhibition is organized into four areas: 1) Passion of a Collector; 2) Life and Experiences in the U.S./Mexico Borderlands examines cultural history and social issues of the border represented by artists in the El Paso/Juárez U.S. Mexico border region; 3) Mexico: A Second Home showcases artworks many that were acquired by Mr. Sandoval during his summer trips to Oaxaca; 4) Beyond presents notable artists living and working outside the borderlands.